MervJB7/AWS-Automated-Incident-Response/README.md

 ## Objective
 This project builds an event-driven security pipeline to automatically detect and isolate compromised EC2 instances within a VPC.
 It demonstrates core cloud security principles, network automation, and Identity & Access Management (IAM) using AWS serverless technologies.
 By automating the containment phase, this architecture drastically reduces Mean Time To Respond (MTTR) from hours to seconds.

-This repository also serves as a hands-on workshop designed for the Broward College Cybersecurity Club to teach members practical cloud threat containment and foundational skills for network development and security engineering.

 ## Architecture
 ![AWS Automated Incident Response Architecture](images/AWSIncidentResponsePipeline.png)